timgerstel/simplechat/README.txt

 The provided code is the concurrent echo client and server from class.
 You can use this code to build your chat client and server.

 The client app is a simple, 2 threaded process.
 The first thread reads data from stdin and sends it to the server.
 The second thread checks to see if the server has sent a message.
+Each thread is detached and therefore asynchronous.
+After the client establishes a connection, it sends the username argument to the server.
+One issue we faced in the client was that, after spawning the send and receive threads, the client would instantly exit.
+This issue was resolved by adding “Pthread_exit(NULL);” after spawning both threads.

+The server app consists of the initial code skeleton, in addition to an array of connected client and appropriate methods to add/remove clients as well as send/broadcast messages.
+The echo function parses the username, and adds it to an array of structs which contains the clients username and connection information.
+A running index of connected clients is kept to make searching for users less costly.
+However, this method increases the cost of removing clients.
+After removing a client, the array is sorted by removing empty spaces between entries, keeping search cost low.